Coming soon · iOS & Apple Watch

 From the founder

 My first marathon was Boston 2023 — I ran 4:45 and was wrecked.
 Three years later, Boston 2026, I came back and ran 3:20.
-Every running app I tried along the way was charging $99–240 a year for what's basically a generated plan and a stopwatch with voice cues.
-So I built the alternative — same training engine, half the price.
+Every running app I tried along the way was charging $120–150 a year for what's basically a generated plan and a stopwatch with voice cues.
+So I built the alternative — same training engine, for less.

 Bobby · Founder, solo developer